 The 1785-1800 MHz band is already subject to an ECC regulation (ERC/REC 70-03) which forms the basis for the current regulation in force at national level.
 National regulations have been implemented in some countries due to market demand.
 This band is used by PMSE at a European level.
 The 1800-1805 MHz band is considered a valid extension to this band subject to further evaluation of usage in CEPT countries.

-In general, the 1785-1805 MHz band would greatly benefit from harmonization a European level in order to facilitate both:
+In general, the 1785-1805 MHz band would greatly benefit from harmonization at European level in order to facilitate both:

 availability of products, due to easier placement on the market and certainty about future band usage,